 Mr. Freiberg has been a director of Regional since July 2014.
-He has been a Senior Advisor to The Boston Consulting Group since December 2012, and Vice Chairman and Interim Chief Financial Officer of Social Finance, Inc. since May 2017.
-Previously, Mr. Freiberg served as a director and the Chief Executive Officer of ETRADE Financial Corporation from April 2010 until August 2012.
+He is the founder of Grand Vista Partners (a private investment office), a Senior Advisor to Towerbook Capital Partners (a private equity firm), and a Senior Advisor to The Boston Consulting Group.
+Previously, Mr. Freiberg served as Interim Chief Financial Officer of Social Finance, Inc. from May 2017 until April 2018, and as a director and the Chief Executive Officer of ETRADE Financial Corporation from April 2010 until August 2012.
 Prior to joining ETRADE, Mr. Freiberg spent 30 years at Citigroup and its predecessor companies and affiliates.
-Among his notable roles at Citigroup, Mr. Freiberg served as Co-Chairman/Chief Executive Officer of Citigroup's Global Consumer Group, Chairman and Chief Executive Officer of Citigroup's North American Investment Products Division.
+Among his notable roles at Citigroup, Mr. Freiberg served as Co-Chairman/Chief Executive Officer of Citigroup's Global Consumer Group, Chairman and Chief Executive Officer of Citigroup's leading global credit card business-and Chairman and Chief Executive Officer of Citigroup's North American Investment Products Division.
 Additionally, he was a member of Citigroup's Executive, Management, and Operating Committees, and he served on the board of directors of several of Citigroup's affiliates, including Citibank N.A., Citicorp Credit Services Inc., Citicorp Investment Services, Citicorp Insurance Group, Citibank Trust N.A., Citibank FSB, and the Citigroup Foundation.
 Mr. Freiberg has served on the board of directors of MasterCard Incorporated, a publicly-traded multinational financial services corporation, since September 2006 and currently chairs its audit committee.
 He also served on the former U.S. region board of MasterCard from January 2001 until May 2006 and served as Chairman of MasterCard's United States region board from 2004 until May 2006.
-In addition, Mr. Freiberg serves on the board of directors or equivalent governing body of OANDA Corporation (a private company providing Internet-based forex trading and currency information services), Social Finance, Inc. (a private online personal finance company that provides student loan refinancing, mortgages, and personal loans), Fair Square Financial, LLC (a private credit card issuer that provides credit cards to "near-prime" customers), and Purchasing Power, LLC (a private specialty e-retailer offering consumer products, vacations, and online education services through payment plans).
-Mr. Freiberg previously served as a member of the Board of Trustees of the March of Dimes, and he currently serves on the Hofstra University Board of Trustees.
+In addition, Mr. Freiberg currently serves as Vice Chair of the board of directors of Social Finance, Inc., a private online personal finance company that provides student loan refinancing, mortgages, and personal loans.
+Mr. Freiberg also serves on the board of directors or equivalent governing body of Fair Square Financial, LLC (a private credit card issuer that provides credit cards to "near-prime" customers) and Purchasing Power, LLC (a private specialty e-retailer offering consumer products, vacations, and online education services through payment plans).
+Mr. Freiberg recently became the Chair of The Rewards Network, one of the largest merchant-funded, card-linked reward networks in the United States.